dobyrm/dobyrm/README.md

 Outside of work, I have a keen interest in modern technologies, extreme sports, and photography.

-I would be glad to connect and collaborate!
+I will be glad to connect and collaborate!

 <!--
 **dobyrm/dobyrm** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.